industrial-edge-nl/Manual-Performance-Analyze-Setup/README.md

     - IE Databus - Is used as data channel - MQTT broker
     - SIMATIC S7 Connector - used for data retrieve from plc
     - Flow Creator - Debugging of dataflow
-    - Machine Insight - Watching the state of the machine
+    - Performance insight - Watching the state of the machine

 - OT Level PLC
   - [Uses Tia Tank sample application](https://github.com/industrial-edge/miscellaneous#tank-application)